Millennials are giving big banks a run for their money.

 New challenger banks have an advantage

-There’s no doubt that challenger banks have an advantage over big banks when it comes to appealing to Millennials for a few reasons: they’re mainly startups with focused business models that address this audience’s current desires; they’re built for the mobile-first generation valuing innovation or tradition; and they’re squarely focused on being the opposite of traditional banks – from instant transaction notifications to personalization.
+There’s no doubt that challenger banks have an advantage over big banks when it comes to appealing to Millennials for a few reasons: they’re mainly startups with focused business models that address this audience’s current desires; they’re built for the mobile-first generation valuing innovation or tradition; and they’re squarely focused on being the opposite of traditional banks – from instant transaction notifications and getting your paycheck faster to personalization.